kaveh7293/Olympic-Data-Analysis/README.md

 ![](https://github.com/kaveh7293/Olympic-Data-Analysis/blob/main/Total_Summer_Winter_GDP.png)

 * Similar plots can be obtained for relationship between total medals and the average temeprature.
+As shown, the average temperature is negetively correlated with the performance of the countries which does make sense for winter olympics.

 ![](https://github.com/kaveh7293/Olympic-Data-Analysis/blob/main/Total_Summer_Temperature.png)
 ![](https://github.com/kaveh7293/Olympic-Data-Analysis/blob/main/Total_Winter_Temperature.png)